palkan/action_policy/README.md

 ```

 This may be done with `rails generate action_policy:policy Post` generator.
+You can also use `rails generate action_policy:policy Post --parent=BasePolicy` to make the generated policy inherits
+from `BasePolicy`.

 Now you can easily add authorization to your Rails\* controller: